-In April 1994, the situation escalated when the Hutu president, Juvénall Habyarimana, plane was shot down and he was assassinated.
-This created a power vacuum and ignited mass killings against the Tutsi population, initially perpetrated by the presidential guard, military, police and the Interahamwe (an unofficial militia group).
-The scale and brutality of the massacre increased as civilians began joining the killings encouraged by radio propaganda and the Interahamwe.
+In April 1994, the situation escalated when the Hutu president, Juvénall Habyarimana, plane was shot down, and he was assassinated.
+This created a power vacuum and ignited mass killings against the Tutsi population, initially perpetrated by the presidential guard, military, police, and the Interahamwe (an unofficial militia group).
+The scale and brutality of the massacre increased as civilians began joining the killings, encouraged by radio propaganda and the Interahamwe.
 Most people were murdered by people they knew in extremely violent means, most commonly by machete.
 Large groups of Tutsi who sought shelter in churches and schools were locked inside, then burned alive.
 As the killings escalated to genocide, the International community did nothing to intervene.

 Over one million Tutsi and Hutu moderates were slaughtered in less than 100 days.

 The houses we build provide more than just the basic need of shelter, they are the foundation for a better future giving families an opportunity to move forward towards independence.
 The lives of our house recipients change drastically and immediately.
 Children are cleaner, healthier and attend school.
-Families who were once separated by poor living conditions are now reunited and are proud of the homes in which they now inhabit.
+Families who were once separated by poor living conditions are reunited and are proud of the homes in which they now inhabit.
 Best explained by Bridgette, a genocide survivor and 2017 Inshuti house recipient, “Now that I have a home to keep my family safe, I can focus on finding work to pay for food, clothing and school fees.”